drdotnetcore/SNS-Generic-API/README.md

 }
 ```

-In production, you'll want to utilize a more secure method for managing AWS credentials such as IAM roles or secret managers.
+Once you go to production, you will utilize a more secure method for managing AWS credentials such as  secret managers.
+Do not skimp on security.
+What's the point on learning how to do things wrong, right?

 #### 4. Implementing the API: